mbradford04/Python-MySQL-School-Application/readMe.md

-The purpose of this application is to build a database using the language of Python in unison with MySql for creating, reading, updating, and deleting (CRUD Operations) information for a fictional school.
+The purpose of this application is to build a database using the language of Python in unison with MySql for creating, reading, updating, and deleting (CRUD Operations) about data for a fictional school.
 The database will be comprised of four data tables relating to the clients for the school, actual courses the school provides, participants in the courses, and information for available teachers the school has.